Editor’s note: This story was previously published in October 2017. It has since been updated and republished.

 Shake Shack (SHAK)

 Shake Shack Inc (NYSE:SHAK) is growing.
-Revenue is expected to jump 27% this year.
-Same-store sales disappointed in Q3, and guest traffic fell 4%.
-But the company still has plenty of room to expand, and it recently opened its first restaurant in mainland China.
+Revenue is expected to jump 28% this year.
+And the company still has plenty of room to expand, and it recently opened its first restaurant in mainland China.

 SHAK is a bit of a turnaround play, but the Shake Shack story is still playing out.
 If the company can stabilize same-restaurant sales, location growth alone should drive profits — and SHAK stock — higher.